 In a relatively short space of time - barely a century- the Incas built not only the largest empire in pre-Columbian America but also one of the largest in history.
 Their vast domain encompassed dramatic contrasts, from icy peaks to coastal desert and the Amazonian jungle.
 With the high-altitude city of Cusco at its center.
-Prior to the arrival of the Incas in the central Andes, which some estimates put as early as AD 1000, the area was home to a host of diverse, and often hostile, culture.
-The conquering Incas united the region under one social system and language, but did adopt aspects of the cultures they absorbed.
+Prior to the arrival of the Incas in the central Andes, which some estimates put as early as AD 1000, the area was home to a host of diverse, and often hostile, cultures.
+The conquering Incas united the region under one social system and language but did adopt aspects of the cultures they absorbed.

 Gold was the "sweat of the sin" for the Incas and by law it belonged only to the emperor.
 It was the legend or this gold and silver that brought the Spanish conquerors to the Inca land.
 They collected 11 tons in gold artifacts alone as ransom for the release of Atahualpa.

 Power was centered in Cusco Peru and a strict social structure was imposed.
 To ensure complete control, entire populations were moved so as to destroy any local power base.
 The Inca empire, a theocracy, was ruled by the Inca, who was considered divine.

 At its height in the 15th and 10th centuries, the Inca Empire encompassed thousands of square miles, stretching almost the entire lenght of the Andes.
 The Incas were audacious engineers, building spectacular mountain-top citadels.
 They developed elaborate famring terraces, sustaining their crops by canal and drainage systems, Their social structure was extremely rigid with the emperor enjoying absolute power, and revered as a living god.
 The Incas worshipped the sun, moon, earth, and mountains.
 Animals, such as the condor and puma, were also considered sacred.